Whiteknight/ParserObjects/docs/v3/parsers_core.md

 var parser = Any().List();
 ```

-In a few cases there are tuple syntaxes available to further simplify.
+In a few cases there are tuple syntaxes available as well.
 These will be noted in the appropriate sections.
 It is generally preferred to use the static methods or the extension methods to build and combine parsers, as the actual classes used to implement each behavior may change from release to release as new techniques and optimizations are implemented.

 ## Fundamental Parser Types